joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6315135/2025/04/27/tennis-line-calling-clay-zverev-madrid-open/

 **The Briefing: Chelsea 1 Barcelona 4 (2-8 agg) - Quadruple hopes end, system change disaster, Barcelona irrepressible**\
-`Chelsea are knocked out of the Champions League semi-finals by an impressive Barcelona`\
+`Chelsea have been knocked out of the Champions League semi-finals following another defeat at the hands of Barcelona`\
 https://nytimes.com/athletic/6315042/2025/04/27/chelsea-barcelona-champions-league-semifinals-briefing/

 **'I had to be Alfred': Buddy Hield steps into sidekick role without Jimmy Butler**\